andreatoson3-netizen/Amatriciana/README.md

 ### 6. AI Tools Used

 AI tools were used throughout the development of the project as support during the different phases of the Software Engineering process.
-The main AI tools used were **ChatGPT**, **Google Gemini**, and **Google NotebookLM**.
+The main AI tools used were **ChatGPT** and **Google Gemini**.

 In particular, AI was used to: